act-rules/act-rules.github.io/_rules/aria-required-context-role-ff89c9.md

 ## Accessibility Support

 - User agents do not all have the same accessibility tree.
-Particularly the method of deriving which element owns which other elements varies between browsers.
+Particularly the method of deriving which element [owns][owned by] which other elements varies between browsers.
 This can lead to different results for this rule, depending on which accessibility tree is used as input.
 - `aria-owns` has limited support in some user agents.
 - There exist some combination of popular browsers and assistive technologies who do not announce correctly relationships based on a mix of [implicit][implicit role] and [explicit][explicit role] roles.

 ## Background

-The applicability of this rule is limited to only the [WAI-ARIA 1.1 Recommendation][aria 1.1] roles, since there are unresolved issues with how [Digital Publishing WAI-ARIA Module (DPUB ARIA) 1.0][dpub 1.0] uses role inheritance to define the [required context roles][], which makes it deviate from the model defined in [WAI-ARIA 1.1][aria 1.1].
+The applicability of this rule is limited to the [WAI-ARIA 1.1 Recommendation][aria 1.1] roles, since there are unresolved issues with how [Digital Publishing WAI-ARIA Module (DPUB ARIA) 1.0][dpub 1.0] uses role inheritance to define the [required context roles][], which makes it deviate from the model defined in [WAI-ARIA 1.1][aria 1.1].
 The [WAI-ARIA Graphics Module](https://www.w3.org/TR/graphics-aria-1.0/) does not include any [required context roles][].

-An example of an element that has an [implicit semantic role][] that is identical to its [explicit semantic role][] is an `li` element that has `role="listitem"`.
+An example of an element that has an [implicit semantic role][] that is identical to its [explicit semantic role][] is a `<li`role="listitem">` element.
 These elements are not applicable because they have extra requirements and should thus be checked separately.

 The definition of [owned by][] used in this rule is different from the definition of ["owned element" in WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/#dfn-owned-element).
-See more in the [owned by][] definition.

 [Subclass roles][] of [required context roles][] are not automatically included as possible [required context roles][].
 For example, the [`feed`](https://www.w3.org/TR/wai-aria-1.1/#feed) role is not a possible [required context role][] for [`listitem`](https://www.w3.org/TR/wai-aria-1.1/#listitem), even though [`feed`](https://www.w3.org/TR/wai-aria-1.1/#feed) is a [subclass role][] of the [`list`](https://www.w3.org/TR/wai-aria-1.1/#list) role.